tomek0021/user-service/README.md

 # user-service

 Java project using spring-boot and h2 in-memory database.
 User spring-data-jpa for handling data part.
-For rest I've used spring-data-rest - I know it break encapsulation a lot but didn't want to spend too much time on this, and in fact it would be unneseccary layer for a project like this.
+For rest I've used spring-data-rest - I know it breaks encapsulation a lot but didn't want to spend too much time on this, and in fact it would be unneseccary layer for a project like this.

 Build with gradle.